sviatikkondur/todo-app/README.md

 - **predeploy**: Build the app before deployment.
 - **deploy**: Deploy the app.

-## Testing

-The app includes comprehensive testing using Cypress for end-to-end testing.
-To run tests, use the command: `npm test`.

 ## Contributing

 Contributions are welcome!
 To contribute to the React TODO app, follow these steps: